sul-cidr/mime-hai-seminar-slides/slides.md

 * The hub of the platform is the vector database where the results of the lengthy and expensive inference and computational tasks are stored for retrieval and analysis

-  * we did look at dedicated vector database servers, things like Pinecone, Weviate, Qdrant etc, but even though it was fairly new at the time we decided to go with the `pgvector` extension for the venerable PostgreSQL database engine, and this has worked out well for us
+  * we did look at dedicated vector database servers, things like Pinecone, Weviate, Qdrant etc, but even though it was fairly new at the time we decided to go with the `pgvector` extension for the PostgreSQL database engine, and that's a choice we'd make again
-    * in addition to all the benefits of PostgresSQL (including the fact that we were already comfortable with it), `pgvector` has been very solid, and offers an array of in-engine similarity metrics and approaches to ANN-based indices
+    * in addition to all the benefits of PostgresSQL (including the fact that we were already comfortable with it), `pgvector` has been very solid
+    * it offers an array of in-engine similarity metrics and approaches to ANN-based indices (IVFFlat / HNSW)
-    * and performance has been good
+    * and performance has been fine
       * the numbers change as we add and remove performances from the corpus,
       * we currently have around 20 million embeddings in the database,
       * and at this scale vector search is never a bottle-neck for us (although we do need to regularly retune the ANN indexes).

 * The application and inference server is container that has all our machine-learning dependencies available (so, CUDA and so on, as well as OpenCV and ffmpeg etc.) and its where all our machine learning and back-end  code runs
-  * the expermental nature of the project is such that this is a big ol' container; it provides a full data-science and machine-learning stack including the tensorflow and keras libraries, as *well* as pytorch, the scikit-learn stack, deepface, etc. and also a lot of the more domain-specific dependencies and toolchains described earlier.
+  * the expermental nature of the project is such that this is a big ol' container; it provides a full data-science and machine-learning stack including the tensorflow and keras libraries, *as well* as pytorch, the scikit-learn stack, deepface, etc. and also the more domain-specific dependencies and toolchains mentioned earlier.
   * the container also runs a Jupyter Notebook server that I'll mention again later, and a FastAPI server that exposes the endpoints that are consumed by our web interface

 * Our web-ui is internal-facing (the platform is not exposed publicly at all at this time), and it's built with Svelte components on top of  the Astro framework.
 We've learned a lot through working with the interface by this point, how best to present and interact with the data, and we're currently developing a mk.2 version which is using Sveltekit.